 The Fluke Test issued by Fluke Networks is considered as the most authoritative criteria for judging the quality of an Ethernet cable, which tests the quality according to different cable standards, such as ANSI/TIA, ISO/IEC 11801, etc, covering patch cord testing and channel testing for Ethernet patch cables, and permanent link testing for bulk Ethernet cables.
 To avoid buying inferior cables, customers should buy Ethernet cables from vendors who can provide the Fluke test report to prove the Ethernet cable quality.

-Cables passing the patch cord testing indicates higher performance due to the test is much stricter.
+Cables passing the patch cord testing will indicate higher performance due to the test is much stricter.
 For some small networks, passing the channel tests is fundamental.
 However, when deploying patch cables like Cat6 or category above in DCs, qualifying by the patch cord testing is a must.
 Note: As for bulk cables, the whole length of the permanent link is generally no more than 90m.

 The Length — Ethernet copper cabling when used for 10/100/1000BASE-T, the maximum allowed length of a Cat5e or Cat6 cable is 100 meters (328 ft).
 Consider the proximity of the devices you wanna connect to get a cord with sufficient length.

 The Color — Not only for aesthetics.
 When there are many cables connecting to the Ethernet switches or routers, the color will help to track the cables and make sure the right cable is connected to the right position.
 Also, better for cable management.